 Essential oils are most popularly known in aromatherapy and are used efficiently and safely.
 Most daily applications include adding them to bath water and anointing perfume points.
-However, have you considered how they could be doing an even greater service beyond relaxation?
+However, have you considered how they could do an even greater service beyond relaxation?

 Essential oils are concentrated extracts of flowers, roots, leaves, stems, seeds, resin, bark, or fruit rinds.
 More than 400 essential oils are available, and they can be purchased at most health food stores.